istio/istio.io/content/en/docs/concepts/traffic-management/index.md

 #### The hosts field {#the-hosts-field}

-`hosts` lists the virtual service’s hosts - in other words, the user-addressable destination or destinations that these routing rules apply to.
+The `hosts` field lists the virtual service’s hosts - in other words, the user-addressable destination or destinations that these routing rules apply to.
 This is the address or addresses the client uses when sending requests to the service.